15 Social Security Tasks You Can Do Online

 If your Social Security card is lost, stolen, or damaged and you're looking for a replacement, there’s no need to trek to a Social Security office and wait, and wait, and wait.
 You can do it conveniently online, and the replacement card should arrive within two weeks.

 The Social Security Administration is still rolling out this service, and it's available in all but three states.
-If you live in Alaska, New Hampshire, and Oklahoma, you unfortunately cannot request a replacement Social Security card online.
-You'll have to apply for a new card with a mail-in application or in person at the Social Security office closest to you.
+If you live in Alaska or Oklahoma, you unfortunately cannot complete your request for a replacement Social Security card online.
+You can begin the process online and then finish the process in person at the Social Security office closest to you.
+You can also apply for a new card with a mail-in application.

 You’re limited to three replacement cards in a year, and 10 during your lifetime, so safeguard your new card when you get it.
 A good place to keep it is in a safe deposit box.